 170521_PW_Install_007.jpg

-Salt Monoliths
+Salt Priestess

-Salt Monoliths, 2017
+Salt Priestess, 2017

 Salt is alchemical, representing the body and ritual in mystic traditions.
 Atop rough-hewn pine, the “salt body” has a figurative presence in space.
 Glass castings of salt fragments rest precariously atop marble shards, drawing attention to the fragility of the material body.